 The experiment was conducted under semi field (pot) conditions at Annamalai University, Cuddalore district, Chidambaram, Tamil Naduto evaluate the efficiency of different biorationals against chilli flower thrips.
 For this experiment, Seedlings of chilli (variety CO1, 30 days old), were planted in HDPE grow bags (9’’x 12’’).
 Three seedlings per bag were planted and thinned after establishment and one plant per bag was retained.
 No-choice assay was followed to evaluate the efficacy of five selected botanicals such as Five leaf extract (5%), Ginger, garlic & green chilli extracts (3%), Herbal insect repellent (3%), Turmeric powder & Lime extract (5%), and Notchi, neem & green chilli extracts (5%), which were found effective against various sucking pests in earlier study [18].At the age of 45, when the flowers initiated, the plants were covered with cylindrical mylar film cages (Fig. 1.) and infested with adults obtained from culture, using an aspirator at a rate of 50 per plant.
 The flowers of the chilli plants were periodically monitored for the presence of thrips.
 When it reached an average of 10 adults per flower, the plants were sprayed with the respective concentration of each botanical separately using an atomizer.
 The spray volume was 5 ml per plant.
 The experiments were conducted in the pot culture yard.
 Each treatment was replicated five times with two sprays and the experiment was conducted in Rabi, 2023.
 In all the bioassays, positive (1500 ppm azadirachtin) and absolute controls (No spray and water spray) were maintained.
 The post treatment observations on the mean number of thrips per plant on 1, 3, 5, 7 and 14 days after treatment (DAT) and pre count of the pest population before initiating the spray was also done.
 Population reduction over control was the response measured from the assays.
 Then the cumulative population reduction over absolute control was calculated.
-The efficacy of the biorationals were graded as
+The efficacies of the biorationals were graded as per the scale mentioned below;

+List 1: Efficacy grading of teh biorationals as per the scale.